SM U-20 (Austria-Hungary): Service career

+Wreck

-In mid 1962, the wreck of U-20 was discovered in the northern Adriatic.
+In mid-1962, the wreck of U-20 was discovered in the northern Adriatic.
 Italian salvage crews raised the boat's rear portion on 22 July and her front section on 21 November.
 The conning tower and a small midships section of U-20 were donated to the Heeresgeschichtliches Museum in Vienna, where they are on display, while the rest of the boat was scrapped.
 The remains of the crewmen were buried on the grounds of the Theresian Military Academy at Wiener Neustadt.